 The City of Fellsmere routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2004.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2005.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data are more than one year old but are based on the most recent water analyses performed.
+Some of our data are more than one year old but are based on the most recent water analyses performed and are representative of the water guality.